-What Are PDF Annotations?
-Understanding Their Types and Uses
+Understanding PDF Annotations: Their Types and Uses

-This article was first published in January 2018 and was updated in June 2024.
+This article was first published in January 2018 and was updated in November 2024.

 This article will delve into the world of PDF annotations, discussing what they are, the various types defined by the PDF specification, and how they’re represented within a PDF document.
-It’ll also explain how PSPDFKit simplifies working with these annotations through an intuitive annotation model.
+It’ll also explain how Nutrient simplifies working with these annotations through an intuitive annotation model.

 Content displayed as a PDF page isn’t suitable for easy editing, but the PDF specification defines a comprehensive set of objects that can be added to PDF pages without changing the page content.
 These objects are called annotations, and their purpose ranges from marking up page content to implementing interactive features such as forms.